Richard Rusk: From Washington to Nome

 In 1970, Rusk had a break with his father over the Vietnam war and did not speak to him for the next 14 years.
 Rusk came to feel that his father was "the architect of that murderous human tragedy".
 Rusk decided to move to Alaska because "It was as far away as I could get from Washington, D.C, and still keep my American citizenship."
 From 1970 to 1984, Rusk lived in Nome, Alaska, where he worked in construction and edited the local newspaper The Bering Straits.
-An adventurous character, he once walked across St. Lawrence Island alone just to explore one of the most remotest parts of the United States.
+An adventurous character, he once walked across St. Lawrence Island alone just to explore one of the remotest parts of the United States.
 Additionally, Rusk taught English to the local Inuit children.
 Rusk spent much of his time in Alaska hunting and fishing, and fathered a son, Ryan, with his girlfriend Linda Gologergen.
 Subsequently, he married Frances Louise Mitchell, by whom he fathered two children, Andrew and Sarah.